BlueBrain/eFEL/docs/source/index.rst

 values to the user.

 The core of the library is written in C++, and a Python wrapper is included.
-At the moment we provide a way to automatically compile and install the library as a Python module.
-Soon instructions will be added on how to link C++ code directly with the eFEL.
+You can automatically compile and install the library as a Python module.

 The source code of the eFEL is located on github:
 `BlueBrain/eFEL <https://github.com/BlueBrain/eFEL>`_